ios-xr/Solenoid/README.md

 RESTconf is not available on public images of the IOS-XR 6.X.
 If you are interested in testing RESTconf, please reach out to your Cisco account team or contact Lisa Roach directly.

+### Vagrant:

+For an easy Solenoid-in-a-box demonstration, please refer to the [vagrant](https://cto-github.cisco.com/lisroach/Solenoid/tree/master/vagrant) directory.
+Here you will be able to download a fully functional vagrant environment that has Solenoid up and running already.

 ### Usage: